ruuvi/ruuvi-beacons-hsl/interfaces.md

 # NFC interface
 The tags will ship without a plastic cover in the battery, in deep sleep.
 NFC field will activate the tag.
-The tag will transmit it's ID via NFC upon activation.
+The tag will transmit its ID via NFC upon activation.

 # Flash storage
 Settings are stored to flash and loaded on boot.
 This allows setup to survive possible power distruption caused by shock or